arkabagchi1993/GROMACS_Files/README.md

 # Making other Index file for the Complex system from the whole System #
-This index file is specifically useful for Protein-ligand or Protein-DNA/RNA/Protein complex simulation, as the new index option created as `Protein_LIG` or `Protein_DNA` or `Protein_RNA` or `Protein_Protein` can be used in post-processing steps to specify the `Protein_LIG` or `Protein_DNA` or `Protein_RNA` or `Protein_Protein` complexes rather that specifying the whole system involving SOL and other molecules.
+This index file is specifically useful for Protein-ligand or Protein-DNA/RNA/Protein complex simulation, as the new index option created as `Protein_LIG` or `Protein_DNA` or `Protein_RNA` can be used in post-processing steps to specify the `Protein_LIG` or `Protein_DNA` or `Protein_RNA` complexes rather that specifying the whole system involving SOL and other molecules.

 	gmx_mpi make_ndx -f em.gro -o index.ndx